waluskk/iit-n8n-tasks/l9/solutions/L9_ExerciseB/L9_ExerciseB.md

 I created a **Webhook node** to act as the trigger.

-**Configuration:** It is set to listen for a call on the webhook associated with my Codespace link
+**Configuration:** It is set to listen for a call on the test webhook associated with my Codespace link

 **3. HTTP API Request**

 Next, I created a **HTTP Request node**.

-The node calls an external API (that does not work as of 16.12.2025) and as I understand should get a response in JSON with a quote.
+The node calls an external API and gets a response in JSON with a quote.

 ![HTTP Request node configuration](step2.png)